 A few are showcased below.
-These are Photos and videos from my personal Instagram handle.
+These are photos and videos from my personal Instagram handle.

-Lets begin with my messy workplace :-p
+Let’s begin with my messy workplace :-p

-This below video was taken using the GoPro Karma Grip, which I will review in later post.
+This below video was taken using the GoPro Karma Grip, which I will review in a later post.

 This was almost entirely shot on the GoPro while on vacations in Goa.

-1)Small form factor really is a great feature.
+1)A small form factor really is a great feature.
 It can be worn anywhere.

 2)Ruggedness.
-It is an all weather camera.
+It is an all-weather camera.
 Can stand extreme temperatures & rough handling.

 1) Pricey.
 The price is a little too much for some enthusiasts to buy and create content.

 So with that concludes my take on the GoPro.
 Hope to make many more memories.
-Until the next review…..au revoir.
+Until the next review…..au Revoir.